-Chart includes several data storage and rendering optimizations to achieve the best possible performance when plotting both large volumes of data as well as handling high frequency real-time data.
+Chart includes several data storage and rendering optimizations to achieve the best possible performance when both plotting large volumes of data and handling high frequency real-time data.

 100,000 data points can be rendered in less than a second.